dganesan/massaitc/software-platforms/digital-trials.md

 <img src="images/sensor-settings.png" width="30%" />
 <img src="images/sleep-study-dashboard.png" width="30%" />

-> Navigate to your Project.
->
-> Select the "Sensor & EHR Data" sidebar tab.
->
-> On the left side panel, click "EHR Data."
->
-> Check the "EHR data" checkbox.
->
-> Click "Save Sensor & EHR Data Settings."

-c.  **Sharing EHR Data from MyDataHelps:** When participants enroll in a project that has EHR data collection enabled, they will be prompted to enable the sharing of their health records.
+3.  **Sharing EHR Data from MyDataHelps:** When participants enroll in a project that has EHR data collection enabled, they will be prompted to enable the sharing of their health records.
 A participant just needs to click the prompt and follow the on-screen steps to connect their records to MyDataHelps.

-c.  **Enabling Sensor Data Collection:** MyDataHelps integrates with several major data services—including Apple Health, Google Fit, and Fitbit—to collect sensor data from wearables and mobile apps.
+4.  **Enabling Sensor Data Collection:** MyDataHelps integrates with several major data services—including Apple Health, Google Fit, and Fitbit—to collect sensor data from wearables and mobile apps.
 It also allows you to collect Geographic sensor data, including weather and air quality, from other third-party services.
 Many of these services have dozens of sensor data types available, including steps and activity, nutrition and weight, heart rate and other vital signs, health records.
-Any sensor data you collect will be included in your project's data exports.To enable sensor data collection for your project:
+Any sensor data you collect will be included in your project's data exports.

--   Go to your project and select the "Sensor & EHR Data" tab from the sidebar.
--   Select a sensor data collection service (e.g., Apple Health, Google Fit, etc.).
--   Select one or more data types to collect from that service.
--   Click "Save Sensor & EHR Data Settings" to save your changes.
-You can also click "Revert Changes" to undo your changes.

-> **Limitations:** There are a few limitations in sensor data collection.
+5. **Limitations:** There are a few limitations in sensor data collection.
 The project settings specify which data services and sensor data types you have requested from each participant.
 The actual data collected will depend on several factors, including device capabilities, permissions, and participant demographics.

-a.  **Viewing Sensor Data:** Once you've set up sensor data collection for your project, sensor data will be included in the data exports.
+6.  **Viewing Sensor Data:** Once you've set up sensor data collection for your project, sensor data will be included in the data exports.
 Selected sensor data is also available through the participant viewer.
 This can help you be sure that data is being collected, or help you investigate if a participant experiences issues with reporting their data.
 Additionally, HealthKit data can be viewed as "Summary Data" (default) or "Raw Data" (helpful for looking at specific JSON datapoint information).
-To view sensor data for a participant:

-> Go to the Participants tab of the project settings screen.
->
-> Select a participant.
->
-> Select the appropriate sensor data tab: Apple HealthKit, Locations Visited (for Apple Location Tracking), Google Fit, or Fitbit.
-(The specific tabs available will vary depending on your project's sensor data settings.)
->
-> Browse the available data.

-b.  **Sharing Sensor Data from MyDataHelps:** MyDataHelps can collect certain sensor data from a participant's device, provided that:
--   The project has enabled sensor data collection.
+7.  **Sharing Sensor Data from MyDataHelps:** MyDataHelps can collect certain sensor data from a participant's device, provided that the project has enabled sensor data collection.

-> MyDataHelps can collect sensor data from various sources:

-1. Apple Health
-2. Apple Location Tracking
-3. Garmin
-4. Google Fit
-5. Fitbit

 </details>